ekoontz/menard/README.md

 ### [Fehringer 1999]

-Dutch grammar and lexicon based on [Carole Fehringer, "A Reference Grammar of Dutch", Cambridge University Press, 1999](https://books.google.nl/books/about/A_Reference_Grammar_of_Dutch.html?id=hXZNkFqILp0C&redir_esc=y), referred to here as "F. <section>" or "F. pp. <pages>" in the source code.
+Dutch grammar and lexicon based on [Carole Fehringer, "A Reference Grammar of Dutch", Cambridge University Press, 1999](https://books.google.nl/books/about/A_Reference_Grammar_of_Dutch.html?id=hXZNkFqILp0C&redir_esc=y), referred to here as "F. &lt;section&gt;" or "F. pp. &lt;pages&gt;" in the source code.

 ### Verbix